 Image … shows the average damage D for the different damage accumulation tests according to Palmgren-Miner.
 As previously mentioned, Palmgren-Miner tended to overestimate the service life of the 0° specimens and underestimate the service life of the 90° specimens.
 Images … and … show the average damage D for the Bond-Farrow and modified Hashin-Rotem damage accumulation models.
 Bond-Farrow was selected for comparison because it too was developed using experimental data from fibre-reinforced plastics.
 The modified Hashin-Rotem was selected due to its recursive nature – the order of load phases is considered in the model.
 The results …

 Images … and … present the quality of prognosis of the new damage accumulation model (NDAM).
-For comparison, the predicted damage D of the other three models are shown side by side.
+For comparison, the predicted damages D of the other three models are shown side by side.
 The evaluation of these results will be discussed in the next section (6.3).

-Model Evaluation
+Model Evaluation READ UP TO HERE

 Given the range of results (load cycles until failure), both during the fatigue tests and the damage accumulation tests, it cannot be expected that each individual experiment is accurately predicted by the model.
 This is due to the scattering of data and the use of averages and lines of best fit.
 Ideally, a damage accumulation model is able to get as consistently close to achieving D = 1 as possible.